To start building with our APIs, you'll need to sign up for account.

-To get your Client ID and Secret, you'll first need to Register an App on your My Apps workspace.
+To get your Client ID and Secret, you'll first need to Register an App in your API Keys workspace.
 Here's how:

 Add A New App

-My Apps is your workspace to add and manage your apps.
-To register a new app and get your Client ID and Secret, go to My Apps.
+API Keys is your workspace to add and manage your apps.
+To register a new app and get your Client ID and Secret, go to API Keys.
 Then, click Register a New App.
 You'll see a series of fields asking you about your app or product.

 Here's a breakdown of the fields: